LLMs Prompted for Graphs: Hallucinations and Generative Capabilities: The Topologies of LLM Graph Hallucinations (RQ1)

-On the model family side, we observe with llama variants that a higher amount of parameters does not imply more correctness: lama-3.1-405B-Instruct-Turbo is ranked in the middle in that regard.
-We also observe that for a model version (llama-3-70B), different variants (lite, turbo and groq) result in related ranks, yet with significantly different characteristic outputs.
+When considering families of models, we observe that in the case of the various versions of Llama, a higher number of model parameters does not imply increased correctness.
+Indeed, the largest Llama, lama-3.1-405B-Instruct-Turbo, has a middle rank.
+We also observe that for a model version (llama-3-70B), different versions (lite, turbo and groq) result in related ranks, yet with significantly different characteristic outputs.